raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 Stitching them together, we get:[^names]

-[^names]: In [Pattern Matching and Recursion], we wrote functions called `follows`, `cases`, and `just` to handle catenating recognizers, alternating recognizers, and recognizing strings.
+[^names]: In [Pattern Matching and Recursion], we wrote functions called `follows`, `cases`, and `just` to handle catenating recognizers, taking the union of recognizers, and recognizing strings.
 In this essay we will use different names for similar functions.
 Although this may seem confusing, our functions work with descriptions, not with functions, so keeping them separate in our mind can be helpful.

 ```javascript
 function catenation (first, second) {